Indigo in 2021: another year of growth

 October was a significant month of the year, where we announced a substantial recruitment drive to grow our workforce.
 The company announced that 150 jobs are to be created within the next 12 months across a range of areas within the business.

 We expanded the recruitment team by welcoming Geoff Ballard and Sam Price to help the existing team and further support the recruitment process.

-The first phase aims to help strengthen the numbers within our Network Operations Centre (NOC) based in Magor, South Wales.
-The jobs within the NOC cover a range of support and customer service roles on a 24x7x365 basis, which is a critical part of our business and that of our customers.
+The first phase aims to help strengthen the numbers within our Global Service Desk based in Magor, South Wales.
+The jobs within the Service Desk cover a range of support and customer service roles on a 24x7x365 basis, which is a critical part of our business and that of our customers.